sourcegraph/handbook/content/departments/security/knowledge-base/using-iap.md

-# Enabling IAP for SSH Access
+# Enabling IAP for TCP Forwarding

 To set up a compute instance with SSH access, you must use Google's Identity-Aware Proxy (IAP).
 This method introduces an authentication layer that requires your Google Workspace credentials before establishing a connection through the TCP port.
 This strategy ensures that no unwanted SSH services are exposed on our external perimeter.